nertim/recipes/food/italian-meat-sauce/readme.md

 ## Notes
 - If using a lot of meat, you might need to add a 2nd can of diced tomatoes to avoid being too meat heavy
-- Can substitute dried basis for fresh basic.
+- Can substitute dried basis for fresh basil.

 ---
 [Back](../readme.md)